SERG-Delft/delftswa/index.md

 To that end, we will work with three knowledge sources:

 1. **Practice**: Where possible, we will try to learn from actual software systems.
 To that end, students will engage with the architecture of an open source system.
 Furthermore, the course will involve 3-4 guest lectures by architects responsible for complex commercial software systems.
 We also intend to invite 3-4 international architects for a 15 minute _Ask Me Anything_ session over skype, in which they offer answers to questions asked by students of the course.
-2. **Theory**: Good theory is encoded practice.
+2. **Theory**: Little is as applicable as good theory, which is codified practice.
 We will study various books, articles, and resources on the web.
 In particular we will look at Coplien and Bjørnvig's [Lean Architecture][lsa][^coplien].
 We will also explore some ideas from Rozanski and Woods' [Views and Perspectives][views][^rozanski] approach to software systems architecture.
 3. **Research**: There is a lot that we do _not_ know about software architecture.
 In research we explore theories that may be true, or may turn out to be false.
 As part of the course we will investigate a number of new research findings, to establish whether they make sense.

 There will be 3-4 lectures for each of the three components (practice, theory, research).